-- Become familiar with a range of practical skills, food preparation techniques, and cookery processes - Follow flow charts/instructions to produce items; including dishes/meals and complimentary food promotion - Develop an awareness of the impact that the choice of ingredients has on health and wellbeing - Develop an awareness of the importance of using local, seasonal, sustainable produce - Understand and apply safe and hygienic routines - Explore opportunities to design products
+- Become familiar with a range of practical skills, food preparation techniques, cookery processes and textile construction skills. - Follow flow charts/instructions to produce items; including dishes/meals and complimentary food promotion fabric textile display items, (eg Tartan goodie bags to promote Scottish Cuisine). - Develop an awareness of the impact that the choice of ingredients has on health and wellbeing - Develop an awareness of the importance of using local, seasonal, sustainable produce - Understand and apply safe and hygienic routines - Explore opportunities to design products using recycled materials